Cray-HPE/docs-csm/install/common-pre-install/hpcm_installation-cpi.md

       1. Manual discovery method.

          In this method,  the administrator has to collect  data of components and perform manual discovery.
-         Management Switches, Fabric Switches, PDU and subrack CMCs are the components for which manual discovery method has to be performed.
+         Management Switches, Fabric Switches, PDU and sub rack CMCs are the components for which manual discovery method has to be performed.
 The procedure and the sequence is described as follows:

          1. Management Switch : Discovery of management switches has to be performed by manually creating configuration files.
 The management switch file should be in a specific format.
 Here is the example of switch configuration file: